Introduction of 357 BNS

 - Fine: Up to ₹5,000.

-- Both: Depending on the court’s decision, both penalties may apply.
+- Both: Depending on the seriousness, both imprisonment and fine can be imposed.

-- Non-Cognizable: Police cannot arrest the accused without prior approval from the court.
+- Non-Cognizable → Police cannot arrest without prior approval of a Magistrate.

 Section 357 BNS Overview